-The state's sub-grantees, the Area Agencies on Aging, utilize the services of or directly contract with the service organizations that serve the aging population, such as elder abuse prevention services, legal services, and transportation services.
-Many of these services are provided by community based organizations.
-Due to the direct contractual relationship, AAA staff members remain in constant contact with the service provider staff from which participant and host agency referrals are made.
+The state's grantees, the Area Agencies on Aging, have a direct contractual relationship with the service organizations that serve the aging population; many are community based organizations.
+Due to the direct contractual relationship, AAAs remain in constant contact with the service provider staff from which participant and host agency referrals are made.
 The SCSEP Managers, through the AAAs, work with homemakers, transportation, nutrition providers, and community action organizations.
 Service providers and community action agencies are invited to the public hearings held annually to discuss aging programs, including the SCSEP.